NVIDIA/spark-rapids/docs/compatibility.md

 starting with 3.1.0 these are now integral types such as `Int.MaxValue` so this has slightly affected the valid range of values and now differs slightly from the behavior on GPU in some cases.

-As of 22.06 this conf is enabled, to disable this operation on the GPU when using Spark 3.1.0 or later, set [`spark.rapids.sql.castFloatToIntegralTypes.enabled`](configs.md#sql.castFloatToIntegralTypes.enabled) to `false`.
+Starting from 22.06 this conf is enabled, to disable this operation on the GPU when using Spark 3.1.0 or later, set [`spark.rapids.sql.castFloatToIntegralTypes.enabled`](configs.md#sql.castFloatToIntegralTypes.enabled) to `false`.